 original content for today’s media

-it started at the University of Florida.
-I was a late '60’s journalism student majoring in Public Relations who discovered a passion for photography that led to managing the photojournalism darkroom.
+it started in the late '60’s.
+I was a University of Florida journalism student majoring in Public Relations who discovered a passion for photography and design along the way.

 Classic 60’s appeal — flows from clean composition, cool head and crisp, smart copy of this great ad by an unknown agency for BSA Motorcycles – Western. (clik on image for more detail.)

 To this day I haven’t seen much better.
 And it continues to inspire me to provide clear, concise marketing concepts to my clients.

 Before desktop publishing replaced tradition and craft, print’s golden era meant memorable layouts that led with provocative headlines and arresting copy from legends like David Ogilivy and Leo Burnett.

 I wanted to be just like them.